Con3X/web3-plugin-polkadot/docs/temp/README-image-working-at-npmjs.com.md

 ### Implemented features
 During the limited time, those are the implemented features:
 - A full functional web3.js plugin that provide access to all RPC methods in the web3.js style.
-- Limits the RPC methods to what is available at polkadot, kusama and substrate, out-of-the-box.
+- Limit the RPC methods to what is available at polkadot, kusama and substrate, out-of-the-box.
 - Developers can provide a their list and the types specifications of the supported RPC methods for any variant network or customized node and has the IntelliSense accordingly.
 - Tests with 100% coverage.
 - The npm package has been published to the `npm` registry.
 - A basic documentation has been provided in this readme file.

-### Planned Features and Actions
+### Planned Features

 - Implement additional functionalities, including subscription, account handling, and smart contract interactions.
   Actually, moving further would require sometimes inheriting from web3.js classes to modify their behaviors accordingly.
 But, the modified version should continue in providing, as close as possible, api to web3.js.
 On the other hand, when possible, a PR would be opened at web3.js to suggest enabling the desired customization if it make sense allow their.
 - Develop more plugins for Polkadot that could be used with this plugin.
   For example, a plugin that allows the developer to pass the smart contract code at runtime and immediately start interacting with it would be feasible, similar to this plugin: https://www.npmjs.com/package/web3-plugin-craftsman.
 Such implementations would give the developers a variety of options.
 So, the web3.js plugins can be utilized together to provide the optimal development experience.
 - Apply for funding:
   - At the treasury spending proposals: https://polkadot.network/ecosystem/treasury/
   - Or getting a Web 3 Foundation Grant:  https://grants.web3.foundation/docs/introduction for the [Decentralized Futures](https://x.com/Web3foundation/status/1725121561055670755?s=20).